On a refinement of the Ahlswede--Katona Theorem

 \section{Proof of Theorem~\ref{Thm:biparite-ell-k-Z_{1}(G)}}

 In this section, we present the proof of Theorem~\ref{Thm:biparite-ell-k-Z_{1}(G)}.
-The proof of Theorem~\ref{Thm:biparite-k-ell-Z_{1}(G)} is essentially the same as that of Theorem~\ref{Thm:biparite-ell-k-Z_{1}(G)}, so we omit it here.
+The proof of Theorem~\ref{Thm:biparite-k-ell-Z_{1}(G)} is essentially identical to that of Theorem~\ref{Thm:biparite-ell-k-Z_{1}(G)}, and is therefore omitted.

 Let $\mathcal{B}(r,s,\ell, k,m)$ be the collection of all $r \times s$ bipartite graphs $G = G[U,W]$ with exactly $m$ edges such that there exists a subset $I \subseteq U$ with $|I| = \ell$ and $\delta_{G}(I) \ge k$.
 Define